 If you’re coming to South Africa, you’re going to want to take a safari, right?
 Well, winter is the best time to plan a game drive as it gives you the best chance of spotting the Big 5.
 The animals prefer the cooler weather and are much more active during the day than they would be in summer.
 Also, winter is South Africa’s dry season meaning that the animals congregate around the water holes.

-Whether you choose to spend a day at Pilanesberg National Park or take a few days and head to the infamous Kruger, the journey is well worth it.
+Whether you choose to spend a day at Pilanesberg National Park or take a few days and head to the famous Kruger Park, the journey is well worth it.
 Just be sure to pack some warm clothes – early mornings and open vehicles mean you’ll need to wrap up a little more out here.

 #3 Your experience will be all the more authentic